Skip to main content

 In our implementation, this is done via a schema with two keys:

-: If needed, the name of the next agent (or ""
+• handoff: If needed, the name of the next agent (or "" to stay put).

-to stay put).This ensures clarity in both user communication and system routing logic.
+That keeps both user communication and system routing logic clean.

 We’re using the Gemini Flash model for speed, and running two chat instances:

-Let's take a look at the code for the Hotel Agent and Restaurant Agent.
-This is going to be a sample project, in real-life there would have to be extra work done by way of function calling to allow these agents to access hotel and restaurant APIs, check calendars so on and forth.
+Let’s walk through the code for the Hotel Agent and Restaurant Agent.
+Bear in mind this is a sample project; in production you’d wire in function calling to hit hotel and restaurant APIs, check calendars, and so on.

 import { GoogleGenAI, Type } from '@google/genai';